 From the truth table, we can say that the output of the OR logic or an OR gate is True or high or 1, even if either or both of A or B are 1.
 If you observe the table, the equivalent mathematical logic for the OR boolean logic is that of binary addition.
 Hence, we can calculate the sum of two digital inputs using an OR gate.
 For larger numbers, we use a circuit known as a full adder.
 We will take a look at that in the forthcoming posts.
 Moreover, we even represent the OR operation using the sum sign.

 Y (A or B) = A + B

 Similarly, the electrical equivalent of the OR gate is a circuit with two resistors in parallel connected to a bulb.
 The bulb is if either one or both of the switches are 1 or shorted.

 What is an inverter or a NOT gate?

 A NOT gate gives an output that is the inverse or opposite of its input.
 Hence it is alternatively known as an inverter.
 Think of it this way.
 The output of a NOT gate is not its input.
 Since we only have two possible outputs, it will be the opposite of the input.
 The inverter is one of the most important logical operators available in digital logic design.
 Moreover, the NOT gate is the third and final basic gate.
 Let’s take a look at the symbol and the truth table for a NOT gate.

 We can represent the not operation in the following manner

 Y (not A) = A’ =

 An EXOR gate or EXOR logic is slightly tricky.
 It’s short for Exclusive OR.
-The easiest way I have found to remember this logic is to by remembering that an EXOR gate is also known as an “inequality detector”.
-Which means that the output will be high whenever the inputs are NOT equal.
+Also written as the XOR gate.
+The easiest way I have found to remember this logic is by remembering that an EXOR gate is also known as an “inequality detector”.
+This means that the output will be high whenever the inputs are NOT equal.
 Let’s take a look at the symbol and the truth table for an EXOR gate.